 Process

-Golf simulators function through a process of simulation — it’s basically a depiction of one set of characteristics in some visual form.
+Golf simulators function through a process of simulation — it’s basically a depiction of a set of characteristics in some visual form.

 1. Taking Input